 Summer internship funding awards are processed through student payroll.

-If you have never been an employee of the College or have not worked for the College in the last two (2) years, you MUST go through the student New Hire process.
-You will need to complete an I-9, a W-4 and a Direct Deposit form.
-Please consult your Award Letter for more information.
+If you have never been an employee of the College or have not worked for the College in the last two (2) years, you must go through the student New Hire process.
+You will need to complete an I-9, a W-4 and a Direct Deposit form and provide this information to HR prior to leaving campus.
+Please consult your Award Letter for more instructions.
 Timesheets are not requirement for summer internship funding.

-Additional required paperwork, available from the funding program:
+Additional required paperwork for the Career & Civic Engagement Center funding program:

 Please consult your award letter for details about the summer payment schedule.
-A final payment is withheld and issued upond receipt of your final reporting materials.
+A final payment is withheld and issued upon receipt of your final reporting materials.